 ISRs are special kinds of functions that have some unique limitations most other functions do not have.
 An ISR cannot have any parameters, and they shouldn't return anything.

 Generally, an ISR should be as short and fast as possible.
-If your sketch uses multiple ISRs, only one can run at a time, other interrupts will be ignored (turned off) until the current one is finished. as delay() and millis() both rely on interrupts, they will not work while an ISR is running. delayMicroseconds(), which does not rely on interrupts, will work as expected.
+If your sketch uses multiple ISRs, only one can run at a time, other interrupts will be executed after the current one finishes in an order that depends on the priority they have. millis() relies on interrupts to count, so it will never increment inside an ISR.
+Since delay() requires interrupts to work, it will not work if called inside an ISR. micros() works initially, but will start behaving erratically after 1-2 ms. delayMicroseconds() does not use any counter, so it will work as normal.

 Typically global variables are used to pass data between an ISR and the main program.
-To make sure variables used in an ISR are updated correctly, declare them as
+To make sure variables shared between an ISR and the main program are updated correctly, declare them as

 For more information on interrupts, see Nick Gammon's notes.